North Laine Runner

 Free news magazine of North Laine Community Association

-THE October-November edition of our free bi-monthly news magazine, the North Laine Runner, reveals a little-used Victorian carriageway below Brighton Station hidden behind closed doors.
+THE October-November edition of our free bi-monthly news magazine, the North Laine Runner, includes news of a fast and frequent cross-city bus service that has three stops in North Laine.

-Our team of street representatives and volunteers has been out delivering the Runner to every home and business in North Laine.
-You can also find extra copies outside Raining Books at 28, Trafalgar Street.
+NLCA's team of street representatives and other volunteers have been out delivering the Runner to every home and business in North Laine.
+You can also find extra copies at Sainsbury's and some local pubs.